panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 In this post, you will learn how to correctly destructure props of a Vue component so that props do not lose reactivity.

+*Before I go on, let me recommend something to you.*

+*If you want to truly understand Vue composition API, do yourself a favor and take ["Vue 3 Composition API"](https://vueschool.io/courses/vue-3-composition-api?friend=dmitripavlutin) course on Vueschool.*

 ## 1. Destructuring props

 The compiler macro [defineProps()](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits) helps to access the props supplied to a component inside the [setup script](https://vuejs.org/api/sfc-script-setup.html):